Achieving digital transformation in retail through the adoption of PLM tools

 1. A change management strategy

-Change management must be integrated throughout the entire project:
+Change management must support the entire project:

-- from the design phase onward
+- from the design phase

 - during deployment